meesaltena/HDFConsole/README.md

 C# KNMI OpenData API Client for periodic downloading & saving of HDF5 radar data.
-Uses PureHDF

 Note that this project is only for experiment/hobby purposes and not to be used for any serious/critical application.